helix-coupler/resources/yellow-paper/README.md

 Helix2 names are similar to ENS names, except that the suffix for them is `.` instead of `.eth`.
 Helix2 names are not heirarchical, meaning that they cannot have subdomains.

 - All Helix2 names end with `.` and they have a Resolver and Controller.
 Note again that `.` is a reserved character and therefore forbidden.
-Additionally,`_` and `#` are also forbidden.
+Additionally,`-` and `#` are also forbidden.

 #### Importing ENS names